 - join our monthly meeting - usually at the first Tuesday of a month at 20:00 CET / 18:00 UTC at https://meet.opensuse.org/heroes

 - email@example.com Is where you can write and create issues for our ticket system.

 - firstname.lastname@example.org - Is our mailing list and communication channel.

 Subscribe - Unsubscribe - Help - Archives

-- #opensuse-buildservice on the freenode network is the 2nd channel where you can reach us
+- #opensuse-buildservice is the 2nd channel where you can reach us

-- We post informations about maintenance of the infrastructure to news.opensuse.org
+- We post informations about maintenance of the infrastructure to status.opensuse.org

 - For ways to communicate with us individually check our list of members

 One of the main areas of work for the Heroes Team is the system administration of the infrastructure for openSUSE.
-Here is a short list of so called projects, that need our help:
+Here is a short list of so called projects, that need our/your help: